Distributed Dispatching in the Parallel Server Model: Stochastic Coordination

 As a first step towards designing an effective multi-dispatcher policy, let us consider the problem in the simpler, single dispatcher, case.
 In round~$t$, this dispatcher has access to the vector $Q(t)$ of queue sizes at the servers, and to the number $a(t)$ of jobs that have been submitted to the system.
 If the dispatcher is free to send different jobs to different servers then it will, intuitively, dispatch jobs one by one according to the JSQ principle.
 It will send the first job to a queue of shortest length, and then iterate through the jobs, each time sending the next job to a queue of smallest size given the jobs that it has already assigned.
 Consequently, all queues to which jobs are sent end up with the same sizes (give or take~1).
 We can view this as being analogous to a process of filling water into a container: Consider a water container with an uneven bottom at heights that correspond to the histogram (rearranged in sorted order) defined by~$Q(t)$.
 If we should pour a volume of $a(t)$ units of water into the container, then the water level will coincide with the height of the queues to which jobs were dispatched, up to a rounding error due to the fact that water is continuous and jobs are discrete.
 The largest amount of water would be poured into the deepest column, just as the largest number of jobs would be sent to the shortest queue.

 On a given input $(Q,a)$, \Cref{alg:WaterLevel} computes the water level $\wl=\wlf{Q}{a}$ that results from pouring~$a$ units of water into a container with bottom shaped according to~$Q$.
 The height of each column once the water is poured would be $Q^*\triangleq(Q^*_1,\dots,Q^*_N)$ where $Q^*_n\triangleq \max\{Q_n, \wl\}$.
 We remark that~$Q^*_n$ is not always an integer but might also be a rational number.
 If queue lengths are maintained in sorted order, then \wl{} is efficiently computable in $O(\min(N,a))$ time complexity.
+Measured running times, showing that our policy's runtime scales similarly to JSQ, can be found in Appendix \ref{app:rtmeasuments}.

 In a multi-dispatcher system dispatchers make decisions independently of each other.
 It is thus only natural for them to independently optimize their load balancing decisions.
 Namely, to dispatch jobs in exactly the same manner as if they were alone in the system.
 This is indeed the case in current solutions.
 However, in a system where one is not alone, such oblivious behavior of disregarding the others may result in sub-optimal performance \cite{ngynx_po2,youtube_lec,vargaftik2020lsq,zhou2020asymptotically,netflixEdge}.
 This occurs when the same server is identified as the best destination by different dispatchers.
 These dispatchers then simultaneously forward jobs to this server, causing its queue to grow rapidly, increasing delay times and sometimes even causing the server to drop jobs.
 However, the fact that dispatchers make decisions independently does not mean that their decision making protocols must be independently optimized.